 How do online courses work?

-Just as with face to face courses, class prep work can vary considerably depending on the focus of the course.
-But in general, preparation work consists of portions of Scripture to study, readings and/or projects which students work through individually as they make their way through the course.
+Just as with face-to-face courses, class prep work can vary considerably depending on the focus of the course.
+But in general, preparation work consists of portions of Scripture to study, readings, and/or projects that students work through individually as they make their way through the course.

 - The discussions of key points in each lesson are handled as threaded online discussions between the students (and the instructor).
 Initial answers and follow-up discussion take place over the course of several days as students give their answers and respond to the answers of others in the class.
 Instructors often close the discussion with an overview of what was learned – and perhaps what could still be learned – from the focus of that discussion.